RSS may project Pranab Mukherjee as PM nominee, believes Shiv Sena; Sharmistha says father not rejoining politics

 Days after former President Pranab Mukherjee made his maiden address at the RSS headquarters in Nagpur, Shiv Sena leader Sanjay Raut on Sunday said the organisation may project Mukherjee as a prime ministerial candidate in case the BJP falls short of a majority in the Lok Sabha elections next year.

-However, Raut’s speculation was immediately countered by the Congress veteran’s daughter, Sharmistha Mukherjee, who clarified that her father will not join politics once he retires.
+However, Raut’s speculation was immediately countered by the Congress veteran’s daughter, Sharmistha Mukherjee, who clarified that her father will not rejoin politics.

 Read | Pranab Mukherjee at RSS event: Intolerance will dilute our national identity, says ex-President